ignaciomarquezalbes/coding-portfolio/math-projects/README.md

 - [**optimization-methods**](./optimization-methods)
   Iterative methods for solving symmetric positive definite linear systems, including gradient descent and conjugate gradient.

-More information on each method and its corresponding code can be found in the subfolders
+More information on each method and its corresponding code can be found in the subfolders.